Current project status

 - Application determination

-The proposed site at Vementry would consist of 12 x 120 m circumference salmon pens arranged in a group of 2 x 6 pens.
-There will also be a feed barge moored to the South of the pen group.
+The proposed site at Vementry would consist of ten 120 m circumference pens arranged in a single group, 2 x 5.
+The pens will be held within 85m x 85m moorings grid squares with a feed barge moored south of the pen group.
 The farm would be serviced on a daily basis from our existing shorebase at Aith.
 It is envisaged that the development would lead to the creation of five highly skilled full-time jobs in the local area.

-Cooke Scotland is a leader in the development of offshore fish farms in Scotland.
-We have gained extensive knowledge through the successful development and operation of our pioneering farm at Skelwick Skerry in Orkney, which is one of the most exposed locations in Scotland.
-This farm seeks to utilise this knowledge to open up new farming opportunities in Shetland.
-The high energy environment within Swarbacks Minn will create optimal growing conditions that promote excellent fish welfare whilst also minimising our interactions with the environment and potentially sensitive receptors in the wider area.
+Cooke Scotland is a leader in the development of higher-energy fish farm locations in Scotland.
+We have gained extensive knowledge through the successful development and operation of our pioneering farms at East Moclett and Skelwick Skerry in Orkney, which are among the most exposed locations in Scotland.
+The proposed Vementry farm seeks to utilise this knowledge to open up new farming opportunities in Shetland.
+The location of the proposed development has been identified following extensive environmental assessments, strict regulatory review, and careful consideration of surrounding operations.
+Situated in a moderately exposed area, the site hosts ideal conditions for rearing strong and healthy salmon, supporting high standards of fish health, welfare, and environmental performance.

 Benthic and Water Column Effects